LFSCamargo/styled-toolset/README.md

 To contribute simply open a fork of this repo make the changes and open a pull request of your fork following our templates and passing the github actions workflows and also bumping to the latest version

+## Releasing

+To release a new version you need to bump the version of the project by incrementing the verision of the package.json and adding a new tag with the version bumped and the github actions wil handle the release

 # Honorable Mentions

 <a href="https://github.com/ammichael">